chrisxfire/chrisxfire.github.io/content/notes/itil-4/role-profiles/Role profile Chief Information Officer.md

 - Make recommendations to senior general management
 - Ensure the reliability, confidentiality, security and integrity of all information systems including compliance with service level agreements.

-# 2. Skills and qualifications
+# 2. Skills and qualifications# 2.
+Skills and Qualifications
 ## 2.1 Job Skills
 Critical skills for the CIO role include strategic planning and being able to work with other senior leaders to define and champion an information services strategy that relates to the organization’s business.